0xdomyz/dwopt/README.rst

     import logging
     logging.basicConfig()
-    logging.getLogger('dwopt.db').setLevel(logging.INFO)
+    logging.getLogger('dwopt.dbo').setLevel(logging.INFO)

-Example configuration to show in console and store on file, with timestamps:
+Example configuration to print on console and store on file with timestamps:

 .. code-block:: python